pysat/pysatMissions/docs/introduction.rst

 Main Features
 -------------
 - Simulate satellite orbits from TLEs and add data from empirical models
-- Import ionosphere and thermosphere model values through pyglow
 - Import magnetic coordinates through apexpy and aacgmv2
-- Import geomagnetic basis vectors through pysatMagVect
+- Import geomagnetic basis vectors through OMMBV

 This document covers installation, a tutorial on pysatMissions including demonstration code, and an API reference.